 MetaVR Visuals in F-16 Simulation

 MetaVR™ Virtual Reality Scene Generator™ (VRSG™) is used in F-16 simulators at multiple U.S. Air Force, Air Force Reserves, and Air National Guard training facilities in the U.S. and abroad.

 F-16 network training center at Luke Air Force Base

-Luke Air Force Base (AFB) in Glendale, AZ, uses 53 MetaVR VRSG licenses in their F-16 full-mission training simulators at the base's Network Training Center (NTC) facility.
-MetaVR visuals are used in four dome-based systems; each contains a full cockpit replica of an actual F-16.
+Luke Air Force Base (AFB) in Glendale, AZ, uses 53 MetaVR VRSG licenses in their F-16 full-mission training simulators at the base's Network Training Center facility.
+Each of the four dome-based systems contains a full cockpit replica of an actual F-16.
 For each F-16 cockpit trainer, the VRSG multichannel visual system includes 10 out-the-window (OTW) channels and 2 sensor channels.
 Luke AFB is a major training base of the Air National Guard’s Air Education and Training Command (AETC) for providing advanced flight training to fighter pilots.

 Using MetaVR visuals, ZedaSoft, Inc. built delivered a dual-dome reconfigurable F-16 simulator system to Lockheed Martin Advanced Development Programs (ADP) group in support of ACAT/FRRP.
 The ACAT Fighter Risk Reduction Project program, with a team that includes U.S Air Force Research Laboratory (AFRL) and NASA's Dryden Flight Research Center, develops collision avoidance technologies for fighter/attack aircraft that would reduce the risk of ground and mid-air collisions.
 This phase tests automatic collision avoidance technologies between USAF fighter aircraft.

 The dual-dome solution provides two F-16C Reconfigurable Cockpit Systems (RCS) in high- resolution large field-of-view display and projection systems.

 As part of the system MetaVR provided a 3D terrain database comprised of satellite terrain imagery for the entire continental United States (CONUS) at 1-meter per-pixel resolution with higher resolution insets for Nellis Air Force Base (AFB), Edwards AFB, and Fort Worth Naval Air Station Joint Reserve Base (NASJRB) areas.